li4520/google-form-jira-integration/README.md

 3. **Logs and Captures Response**
    The script logs JIRA responses and captures the JIRA issue key or error message in the linked Google Sheet for tracking purposes.

-## Configuration

-### Customizing Form Fields

-To add or modify fields being captured from the form, update the logic inside the `onFormSubmit` function.
-The script uses the form field titles to map responses to variables.
-Ensure the form field titles match exactly as referenced in the script.

-### Customizing JIRA Payload

-If you need to add or remove fields in the JIRA issue payload, modify the `createJiraTicket` function accordingly.
-Ensure you have the correct custom field IDs and values as per your JIRA configuration.